-Nursing can be painful, especially during the first few weeks as you adjust to it.
+Nursing can be painful, especially during the first few weeks as you and baby adjust to it.
 It’s an amazing experience, but takes some getting used to.
 As a new mom you will definitely want nipple cream for after each feeding.
 I loved using this Earth Mama Nipple Butter.
 I would also recommend Lansinoh Lanolin or even coconut oil if you prefer to go all natural.

 Hemorrhoid Ointment & Stool Softener

 The hospital should give you a stool softener, be sure to ask for extra to take during your first two weeks home.
 If you don’t get hemorrhoids from pushing out your baby, that’s AWESOME!
 But if you’re like the majority of moms and you do, I recommend this cream.
-Yeah there are plenty of brands available at your local pharmacy but this one is by far the best!
+Yes there are plenty of brands available at your local pharmacy but this one is by far the best.

 Stretch Mark Cream

 Stretch marks are inevitable and can show up literally overnight.
 While you should wear your tiger strips proudly in celebration of your body creating new life, you also shouldn’t be ashamed if you want them to fade quickly.
 I used Mederma stretch mark cream both while I was pregnant and postpartum and my stretch marks are barely visible.